ogawahideto/QA4AI/README.md

-This is a test for QA4AI practices page.
+This is a test page for QA4AI's list of practices.

 {% include_relative practices.md %}